cheddartv/loom/README.md

 [![CircleCI](https://circleci.com/gh/cheddartv/loom.svg?style=shield)](https://circleci.com/gh/cheddartv/loom)

 Loom is a HLS inter-weaving tool designed to create a redundant manifest.
 This allows your stream to continue even if one of your streams goes down.
 By weaving together any number of index manifests loom creates one manifest referencing all of them.

 ## Installing

-Install loom on your server that generates your primary HLS stream,:
+Download the latest release from [](https://github.com/cheddartv/loom/releases) on the server that generates your primary HLS stream.
+Then run:
 ```
-sudo apt update
-sudo apt install loom
+dpkg -i <path-to-downloaded-deb-file>
 ```

 ## Configuration

 Once installed, you need to configure loom for your system.
 This is all done through /etc/loom.yml

 Here you can list multiple instances of output manifests.
 For each output manifest, there is a list of inputs that will be woven together.
 Loom will create a thread for each output listed, weave the inputs together, and then watch the inputs for changes.
 If the input files change, loom will likewise update the output.

 ```